hphoeksma/theme.cssvariables/README.md

 Default the newly created CSS-file is placed with `@position = 'after stylesheets'`.
 If your Neos Page setup is different, make sure the file is loaded after your Site's css files.

+### Access to the module
+Our default policy is set for `Neos Administrators` only.
+However feel free to copy-paste the contents to your site package Policy.yaml and change it to whatever role you deem necessary.

+Please be aware of one thing though: if more then one user can change the variables they need not be surprised when some of the other users might pick a color they think is 💩!

 ## FAQ

 ### My css doesn't use CSS custom properties, can I still use this package?